Consensys/doc.goquorum/docs/Deployment/Ansible.md

 ### Use the role

-Once installed, create a file called `goquorum.yml` where you can pass vars that configure GoQuorum, for example you could configure the JSON RPC service like the example below
+After you [install the role](#install-the-role), create a file called `goquorum.yml` where you can define variables to configure GoQuorum.
+For example, you can configure the JSON-RPC service as follows:

 ```bash
 # goquorum.yml